laxmithapas/face_attendi4/VIDEO_SCRIPT.md

 "Next, we have the **User Management** section.
 This gives us a high-level overview of all registered students."

 *   **Status Flags:** "Notice the **Status** column.
 It instantly flags users.
-If a user is marked as 'Inactive' with a warning symbol, it means they haven't completed their face enrollment properly, alerting the admin to take action."
+If a user is marked as 'Pending Enrollment' with a warning symbol, it means they haven't completed their face enrollment properly, alerting the admin to take action."
 *   **Encodings:** "We also track the number of face encodings stored for each user, ensuring the system has enough data to recognize them accurately."

 ---